 - Modules marked with different colors belong to different power domains.
-Power state of each power domain can be controlled independent of other power domains, for example, the audio module (including I2S, AMIC, SDM) can be independently powered on or powered down irrespective of other modules such as power management module, clock, and etc. - The BLE/2.4 GHz Radio and Audio (I2S, AMIC, SDM) are powered down by default. - The power management module and clock should be always powered on, even in deep sleep. - In deep sleep, except for the power management and clock, all other modules should be powered down.
+Power state of each power domain can be controlled independent of other power domains, for example, the audio module (including I2S, DMIC, AMIC, SDM) can be independently powered on or powered down irrespective of other modules such as power management module, clock, and etc. - The BLE/802.15.4/2.4 GHz Radio, USB and Audio (I2S, DMIC, AMIC, SDM) are powered down by default. - The power management module and clock should be always powered on, even in deep sleep. - In deep sleep, except for the power management and clock, all other modules should be powered down.

-The TLSR8271 integrates a power-balanced 32-bit MCU, BLE/2.4 GHz Radio, 32 KB (16K+16K) SRAM, 512 KB internal Flash, 14-bit ADC, single-channel analog microphone input, stereo audio output, 5-channel PWM (1-channel IR/IR FIFO/IR DMA FIFO), one quadrature decoder (QDEC), abundant and flexible GPIO interfaces, and nearly all the peripherals needed for IoT (Internet of Things) and HID (Human Interface Devices) application development (e.g. Bluetooth Low Energy).
-The TLSR8271 also includes multi-stage power management design allowing ultra-low power operation and making it the ideal candidate for wearable and power-constraint applications.
+The TLSR8273 integrates a power-balanced 32-bit MCU, BLE/802.15.4/2.4 GHz Radio, 64 KB (16K+16K+32K) SRAM, 512 KB internal Flash, 14-bit ADC, single-channel analog microphone input, dual-channel digital microphone input, stereo audio output, 6-channel PWM (1-channel IR/IR FIFO/IR DMA FIFO), one quadrature decoder (QDEC), abundant and flexible GPIO interfaces, and nearly all the peripherals needed for IoT (Internet of Things) and HID (Human Interface Devices) application development (e.g. Bluetooth Low Energy).
+The TLSR8273 also includes multi-stage power management design allowing ultra-low power operation and making it the ideal candidate for wearable and power-constraint applications.

-With the high integration level of the TLSR8271, few external components are needed to satisfy customers' complicated application requirements.
+With the high integration level of the TLSR8273, few external components are needed to satisfy customers' complicated application requirements.